KypMon/Fuqua-investment-data/README.md

 The ```src/routes/backtest.py``` code contains all endpoints related to backtest.
 Similarly for lifecycle, matrix, and regression.

 All of the API routes have been adapted to use the Flask blueprint framework.
 The reason for this choice was that with blueprints (a blueprint equals a collection of 1 or more API endpoints), it is possible to designate a static folder that is visible only to the specific blueprint.
+(In non-localhost mode, the React frontend resources are served from  ```backend/static```.
+To avoid difficulties with the server deployment process, uploaded/downloaded files do not go to ```backend/static``` , but to ```lifecycle/static```, ```matrix/static```, and so on).

 For example, the definition for the lifecycle blueprint:

 ```
         self.blueprint = Blueprint(